AlexanderHD27/toolkit/README.md

 # Toolkit

 A collection of packages / tools for Python
+(This package does include also some other stuff)

 ---

-## List of availble Modules
+## List of available Modules
  > ### Console
- > * Progessbars, charts and tables for console
+ > * Progressbar, charts and tables for console
  > * List of colors for console

  > ### Data
  > * rot encoder
- > * Some alorthims for trees

  > ### Networking
  > * basic a basic multi client TCP-Server
  > * A simple TCP-proxy